untangle-tool/untangle/README.md

 ## Usage

-To use the tool, you need to follow these steps:
+First of all, prepare the library you want to analyze:

 1. Obtain a copy of the source code of the library to analyze.